ramneekagn/SafeguardLLM/report.md

 # Milesstones

 - Create a pipeline around the llm that you can use to flexibly bootstrap input, internals at a certain layer and output
+- Finalise model, and datasets
 - Build a reliable safety classifier for the input
 - Build a reliable safety classifier for the output
 - Find an complementary inner safety mechanism
+- polish the pipeline and the

 # Project Timeline